Boeing 747-400: 747 Large Cargo Freighter

 Boeing announced in October 2003 that, because of the amount of time involved with marine shipping, air transport would be the primary method of transporting parts for the Boeing 787 Dreamliner.
 Used passenger 747-400 aircraft have been converted into an outsize, "Large Cargo Freighter" (LCF) configuration to ferry sub-assemblies to Everett, Washington for final assembly.
 The LCF has a bulging fuselage similar to that of the Aero Spacelines Super Guppy or Airbus Beluga cargo aircraft.

 The conversion, designed by Boeing engineers from Puget Sound, Moscow and Canoga Park, Cal., and Gamesa Aeronáutica in Spain, was carried out in Taiwan by a subsidiary of the Evergreen Group.
 Boeing purchased four second-hand aircraft and had them all converted; the fourth and final LCF took its first flight in January 2010.

 Delivery times are as low as one day using the 747 LCF, compared to up to 30 days for deliveries by ship.
 The LCF can hold three times the volume of a 747-400F freighter and had the largest cargo hold of any aircraft, until it was surpassed by the Airbus BelugaXL.
 The LCF is not a Boeing production model and has not been offered for sale to any customers.
 The LCFs are intended for Boeing's exclusive use.

+Comparison

+Below is a list of major differences between the 747-400 variants.